-Key Interests: social/new media; mobile and tablet communication; verbal and non-verbal communication; virtual reality; user interface studies.
+Key Interests: social/new media; mobile and tablet communication; verbal and non-verbal communication; networks; user interaction studies.

-Dr. Rhonda McEwen is an Assistant Professor at the University of Toronto Mississauga (UTM) where she conducts research on media communication technologies and navigates the dynamic scope of communication in everyday life through teaching at the University.
-She has learned as much as she has taught working with bright undergraduates at the Institute of Communication, Culture and Information Technology at UTM and talented graduate students at the iSchool (Faculty of Information) on the University of Toronto's St. George campus.
+Dr. Rhonda McEwen is an assistant professor at the University of Toronto Mississauga (UTM) where she conducts research on media communication technologies and their social consequences for home, work, and play.
+She learns as much as she has teaches while working with bright undergraduates at the Institute of Communication, Culture, Information and Technology at UTM, and emerging scholars at the iSchool (Faculty of Information) on the University of Toronto's St. George campus.

-McEwen holds a graduate degree in telecommunications and has 15 years experience working for the digital communications sector.
-With these she carefully balances a wealth of technical experience with media communications theory.
+McEwen holds a graduate degree in telecommunications and has 15 years prior experience working in the digital communications sector.
+With this background she balances a wealth of technical experience with media communications theory.
 Her research, lectures, and presentation seminars revolve around new media technologies and the changes they evoke in everyday life and online practices.
-She actively questions the use and creation of information through devices and emerging media interactions.
+She observes and questions the use and creation of information through devices and media interactions.
 In the course of her research she studies communication technologies for people with neuro-diverse development such as autism; examines youth media practices; and engages in mixed-methods fieldwork techniques including network analysis, surveys, focus groups, interviews, observations, and experiments.

-Currently McEwen, along with Adam Dubé (postdoctoral fellow at the Faculty of Information), is undertaking a new research project that investigates the sensory information practices of children in the Toronto District School Board.
-In this research project they combine psychology, information studies, and user interface principles to study the efficacy of learning mathematics on tablet devices in classroom settings.
+Currently McEwen, along with Adam Dubé (postdoctoral fellow at the Faculty of Information), is engaged in a research project that investigates the sensory information practices of children in the Toronto District School Board as they use tablet devices and mathematics applications (apps).
+In this research project they combine psychology, information studies, and user interface principles to study the effects of engaging with mathematics on tablet devices in classroom settings.